pullondani/K_Nearest_Neighbour/readme.md

-# K Nearest Neighbour with cross validation.
+# K Nearest Neighbour with Cross Validation.
 ### Author: Daniel Pullon

 ### There are 2 OPTIONAL arguments that can be supplied to the program.